Saddle-Up Motorcycle Training FAQ

 What happens if I am dismissed or do not pass?

 Your safety and the safety of your fellow classmates is our first priority.
 In the uncommon event that the first class of safety training is less than adequate, we will review with you what options are best to ensure your safety and enjoyment.
+Those who make the choice to come back for a second time usually find that success is within their grasp.

 What happens if I pass?